tjluoma/bash-fix/README.md

 However, I _do_ run a Mac server (at the awesome [MacMiniColo][]) and wanted to keep my version of bash “more current” so I installed
 Apple’s fix and then re-ran this script.

 I will continue to update this script as I learn of more vulnerabilities.
 Pull requests for new official patches are always welcome.
-Thanks to [those who have already contributed][7].
+Thanks to [those who have already contributed][7], including [Rosyna Keller][8] via Twitter.

 ## Disclaimer